BitSyko/LayersThemePlugin_Example/README.md

 ##You are Ready

-Compile/run the app and test it in the new Layers Manager :)
+Compile/run the app and test it in the new Layers Manager :) I hope the tutorial was understandable and if you still have any question or a suggestion on how to improve the tutorial, just ask me...